Regulation on Master's study at the University of Iceland School of Health Sciences, no 60/2019.

 In exceptional circumstances, a faculty may allow a Master's student to take undergraduate courses for a maximum of 20 credits unless the undergraduate programme is more than 180 credits.
 Thorough reasoning must be provided for such decisions.
 Minimum grades for undergraduate courses should be a whole grade higher than the stated minimum grade for the course in question.

 Article 10.
-Tutors and supervisors.
+Administrative supervisor and academic supervisor.

 Article 12.
 Master's degree committees and external examiners.

 A special Master's degree committee shall be appointed for projects worth 60 credits or more, cf. item 11 of Article 69, Regulation for the University of Iceland no. 569/2009, and also for smaller projects (<60 credits) if faculty/department rules so require.
-This committee shall be composed of 2-3 members: the tutor, supervisor and another individual, who shall generally be a permanent member of academic staff at the faculty in question.
+This committee shall be composed of 2-3 members: the administrative supervisor, the academic supervisor and another individual, who shall generally be a permanent member of academic staff at the faculty in question.
 In exceptional circumstances, an external member may sit on the committee, on the condition that this individual holds at least a Master's degree.
 The faculty standing committee shall appoint the Master’s degree committee.
 The role of the Master's degree committee is to ensure the academic quality of the research work in accordance with faculty regulation, and also that the student's progression is in line with the study plan.
 The Master's degree committee shall hold regular meetings with the student and approve progress reports which the student shall submit after every semester, as appropriate.

 The School dean shall appoint one or two external examiners having received faculty recommendations.
 Only those who have completed a Master's degree or equivalent qualification in the subject to be assessed and are recognised in their field may be appointed as external examiners.
 The role of an external examiner is to assess the Master's thesis.
 Each faculty shall publish rules or criteria for the assessment of Master's theses and the arrangement of assessment.
 An external examiner may not be a member of teaching staff at the University of Iceland.
 If no suitable examiner outside of the University can be found in Iceland who fulfils the aforementioned requirements, the dean is authorised to appoint someone from within the University to the position, having received a recommendation from the faculty.